lvgl/lvgl/docs/README.md

 * sphinx-rtd-dark-mode
 * typing-extensions

-To install using the `requirements.txt` file use the following command.
+To install using the `requirements.txt` file use the following command:

     pip install -r requirements.txt

-Once you have all of the requirements installed you are ready to build them.
-To build the documentation use the following command.
+Once you have all of the requirements installed you are ready to build the documentation.
+Use the following command:

     python build.py skip_latex clean